hujhax/austin-improv-wiki/Shows/Close Up.md

 The show tended towards the whimsical.
 (Example: one performance featured Jenna Howard as Barack Obama and [[Performers/Kenny Madison|Kenny Madison]] as Joe Biden.)
 Its pace varied, slowing down with extended monologs, but speeding up for quick pop-outs within scenes.
 It had a fairly minimal visual style, with straightforward lighting changes for cueing monologs, and a basic black/white/gray costume palette with accent colors.

 ### Publicity Blurb
-From the show announcement:<blockquote>"A comedic narrative in the style of single-camera comedies like *The Office*, *Parks and Recreation*, and *Modern Family*, as well as borrowing from mockumentaries like *Best in Show*."</blockquote>
+From the show announcement:
+> "A comedic narrative in the style of single-camera comedies like *The Office*, *Parks and Recreation*, and *Modern Family*, as well as borrowing from mockumentaries like *Best in Show*."

 ## Media
 ### Photos